doximity/gh-action-callback-list-files/README.md

-# Run callback on list of files
+# Run callback on list of filenames

-Github action for running a callback after pulling the list of files belonging to a Git REF (SHA1, tag or branch).
+Github action for running a callback after pulling the list of filenames belonging to either a Git REF (SHA1, tag or branch) or a given pull request number.

 ## Contributing
 Contributing information available in [CONTRIBUTING](./CONTRIBUTING.md)